Dimitrovich702/Dynamic-Music-Player-SL/README.md

 ## Features

-- Plays sound clips from a notecard
+- Plays sound clips from several notecards
 - Supports varying clip lengths specified in the notecard
 - Can be used to create and sell your own products under the MIT license
 - Reselling the script without modification is not allowed